-Place components on wooden or other appropriate surface.
+- Place components on wooden or other appropriate surface. - Choose a location away from sources of dust, debris or construction activities which may cause impact or damage to the assembly or its components. - Ensure all components are covered with at least two layers of plastic: - Secure plastic in case of strong winds. - Ensure drainage exists within the plastic envelope. - Form a sloped surface to prevent the pooling of water, snow, or debris. - Protect all machined surfaces with anti-rust coating. - Ensure space heaters are energized. - Repair all damages occasionally occurred during transportation before storing the motor, which is necessary to ensure proper storage conditions.

-- Choose a location away from sources of dust, debris or construction activities which may cause impact or damage to the assembly or its components. - Ensure all components are covered with at least two lavers of plastic: - Secure plastic in case of strong winds. - Ensure drainage exists within the plastic envelope. - Form a sloped surface to prevent the pooling of water, snow, or debris. - Protect all machined surfaces with anti-rust coating. - Ensure space heaters are energized. - Place the motor on platforms or foundations which ensure protection against land humidity and keep the motor from sinking into the soil.
+Place the motor on platforms or foundations which ensure protection against land humidity and keep the motor from sinking into the soil.
 Free air circulation underneath the motor must be assured.